MGCodesandStats/hotel-modelling/README files/lstm_adr.md

+## Forecasting ADR Trends For Hotels Using LSTM

 Average Daily Rate (ADR) is recognised as one of the most important metrics for hotels.

 It is calculated as follows: